loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/vcluster-sleep-wakeup/README.md

 Why that matters:

-- without the watcher, Argo can keep retrying a sleeping destination in noisy or confusing ways
+- without the watcher, Argo CD can keep retrying a sleeping destination in noisy or confusing ways
 - a destination that is waking may still not be ready for real sync work yet
-- unpausing and refreshing Argo only when the VCI is ready gives a much cleaner handoff back to normal reconciliation
+- unpausing and refreshing Argo CD only when the VCI is ready gives a much cleaner handoff back to normal reconciliation

 ## Application Requirements